JCotton1123/go-mysql-replay/README.md

 Go MySQL Replay
 ===============

+**This fork of the [original](https://github.com/dveeden/go-mysql-replay) contains a critical fix to support true parallel sessions.**

 Replays statements from a traffic dump or captures from Performance Schema.

 WARNING: This tool will execute operations that can change your data if those